alexmdefrancisco/ada-project-website/index.md

   <p>Black Monday (1987 Crash)</p>
   <p>Pre-crisis window : 1985/10/19 – 1987/10/19</p>
   <p>Crisis window : 1987/10/19 – 1988/10/19</p>
-  <p>Black Monday marks one of the most dramatic single-day collapses ever recorded: on October 19, 1987, the Dow Jones fell <strong>22.6% in a single trading session</strong> — a number that would cause even seasoned traders to spill their coffee.</p>
-  <p>The event remains puzzling because it seemed to come “out of thin air,” with explanations ranging from automated trading mechanisms to liquidity shortages and inflation fears.Its suddenness makes it a perfect candidate for asking whether subtle warning signs existed beforehand.</p>
+  <p>Black Monday marks one of the most dramatic single-day collapses ever recorded: on October 19, 1987, the Dow Jones fell <strong>22.6% in a single trading session</strong> — a number that would cause even seasoned traders to spill their coffee.
+The event remains puzzling because it seemed to come “out of thin air,” with explanations ranging from automated trading mechanisms to liquidity shortages and inflation fears.Its suddenness makes it a perfect candidate for asking whether subtle warning signs existed beforehand.</p>

   <div class="chart-container" data-aos="zoom-in">
       <img src="assets/images/illustration_black_monday.png" alt="Black Monday Illustration">